aiven/aiven-docs/docs/products/cassandra/howto/manage-cross-cluster-replication.md

 1. Select **Save changes**.

-You\'ve added extra disk storage space for your CCR-enabled service and its CCR-replica service.
+You've added extra disk storage space for your CCR-enabled service and its CCR-replica service.

 ## Set up the replication factor {#set-up-replication-factor}